lyonely/one-ten/writeup.md

 ## Problem

 Despite extensive online documentation, developers struggle to adopt SGTS products.
-After consulting product managers, technical writers, and reviewing user queries, we identified key pain points:
+After consulting product managers, technical writers, and reviewing user queries, we identified several key pain points:

 - **Incomplete Awareness of Solutions**: Users struggle to properly assess and compare SGTS tools due to the sheer quantity of available solutions.
 - **Preference for Interactive Q&A**: For new information, developers favor conversational search over sifting through lengthy documentation.
 - **Siloed Support**: Cross-product queries spanning multiple teams are repeatedly redirected, increasing resolution times.
 - **Excessive Basic Queries**: Engineers and product managers are frequently distracted by routine questions, limiting focus on more innovative and strategic tasks.

-## Product Features
+## Product Features & How It Works

 The SGTS Assistant bot leverages RAG techniques on the entire corpus of SGTS documents.
 It quickly retrieves the most relevant answers from our **extensive library of documentations and product descriptions**.
 Users can now engage in natural language queries and **receive precise, context-aware answers in real time**.